uniqueabims/SQL-Query-Analysis/README.md

 ### SQL Query Analysis for Car Sales Data
 ### Introduction

 This section includes a series of SQL questions answered as part of a comprehensive data analysis project.
 Each question was designed to address specific business needs and extract meaningful insights from a large dataset.
-The solutions demonstrate proficiency in SQL and the ability to solve real-world problems through data analysis.
-Each entry follows a structured format: stating the question, outlining the objective, presenting the SQL query used, providing an explanation of the approach, and sharing the result.

 **Question 1: Pull Unique Product Lines**
 - **Objective**: Identify and retrieve unique product lines used in production.